Dialogic/dialogic-rest-cpp/README.md

 Two additional libraries must be installed and ready for use before building the demo:

-* Xercess-C++ 3.1.1 Follow the installation/Build Instructions at http://xerces.apache.org/xerces-c/
+* Xercess-C++ 3.1.1 Follow the Installation/Build Instructions at http://xerces.apache.org/xerces-c/ Depending on you platform, there are different ways to install Xerces-C++, so no further instructions will be given here.
-* cURL 7.39.0 Follow the instructions at http://curl.haxx.se/download.html
+* cURL 7.39.0 Follow the instructions at http://curl.haxx.se/download.html A with Xerces, no further build install instructions will ge given here.

-Autoconf and automake are also needed to generate the makefile for the project.
-This is the sequence of commands to build and install the restconfdemo executable:
+Autoconf and automake should be installed, as they needed to generate the makefile for the project.
+Below is the sequence of commands to build and install the restconfdemo executable.
+Before doing so, modifications to Makefile.am will likely be necessary to find cURL and Xerces-C++ includes and libraries. restconfdemo_CPPFLAGS may need an entry like  -I/usr/src/xerces-c-3.1.1-x86_64-linux-gcc-3.4/include to locate Xerces' include files and restconfdemo_LDADD an entry like -L/usr/src/xerces-c-3.1.1-x86_64-linux-gcc-3.4/lib to locate the Xerces-C++ shared object libraries.

         > aclocal
         > autoconf
         > automake --add-missing